steelywing/router/README.md

 	$router = new Router();
 	$router->get('/', 'index');

-Support lazy controller instance creating and chaining, controller instance will auto create, and only will create 1 instance per class in `$router->run()`
+Support lazy (Dependency Injection) controller instance creating and chaining, controller instance will auto create, and only will create 1 instance per class in `$router->run()`

 	class Controller